chandu85/Data_Science_Portfolio/Project 1 - Creditcard Fraud detection/README.md

 Luke Sun (July 2020).
 Credit Card Fraud Detection.
 - https://towardsdatascience.com/credit-card-fraud-detection-9bc8db79b956
 - This article speaks about the data sampling issues as well as building different models to compare the performance of different modeling techniques.
-I will use this reference to build the sample data as well as to build the machine learning models.
+We will use this reference to build the sample data as well as to build the machine learning models.
 [back to top](#top)